tauri-apps/plugins-workspace/.changes/dialog-folder-mobile.md

 "dialog-js": patch
 ---

-Add support for folder picker on iOS.
+Add support for folder picker on iOS and Android.